GabrielStima/4allfrontend/README.md

 ## Development

+For this project a framework was created to guide the development if you want to acess [click here](https://github.com/GabrielStima/4allfrontend/projects/1), or go to a project tab in the repository and click on 4allfrontend.

-For this project I created this store with react and redux, using a fictitius services layer.
+In this project I created this store with react and redux, using a fictitius services layer.
 The data structure that services returns is as folloes:

 ### Home sections